dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 ### 3.2 - Fill a buffer with the buffer write method

 So another way to fill a buffer is to use the buffer write method.
-This is one way to just go about putting some data into a buffer, but it cal also be used to fill it as well if the arguments are given that will do so.
+This is one way to just go about putting some data into a buffer, but it can also be used to fill it as well if the arguments are given that will do so.

 ```js
 let buff = Buffer.allocUnsafe(4);